Ashanti Hits The Stage In An All Red Ensemble

 Ashanti hit the stage earlier this week in a sexy red look and it’s safe to say that her fit was everything!

-The beauty wore the super cute red short set during Macy’s Fourth of July extravaganze earlier this week and set the stage on fire.
-The two piece short set featured a red blazer and sparkly red shorts, both from designer Alexander McQueen.
+The beauty wore the super cute red short set during Macy’s Fourth of July extravaganza earlier this week and set the stage on fire.
+The two-piece short set featured a red blazer and sparkly red shorts, both from designer Alexander McQueen.
 The custom corset and short set that the beauty wore was the vision of legendary stylist, Tim B, who is responsible for all of Ashanti’s latest slays.

 Ashanti’s stylist shared the look on their Instagram page after the beauty hit the stage to give the stunning look even more love.